latex3/latex3.github.io/help/links.md

 + [r/LaTeX subreddit](https://www.reddit.com/r/LaTeX/) <br>
    Another active question and answer site that also exhibits showcases and other material.
 + [TopAnswers/TeX](https://topanswers.xyz/tex) <br>
-   TopAnswers/TeX is a community-focused and open source Q&A site for LaTeX and friends
+   TopAnswers/TeX is a community-focused and open source Q&A site for LaTeX and friends.

 ### German